 In really difficult cases of oily skin, it may be necessary to consult a dermatologist.
 He or she may prescribe topical or oral drugs to treat oily skin.
 There are also topical treatments containing synthetic retinoids, biochemical compounds that are derivatives of Vitamin A. Some types of retinoids include tretinoin, adapalene or tazoratene.
 The oral prescription drug isotretinoin is also occasionally used off-label to treat oily skin [source: Bouchez].
 As with any prescription or over-the-counter drug used to treat any type of skin, it is best to talk with your doctor or dermatologist before beginning treatment.
 An expert can advise you on the best way to take care of your skin if you need something in addition to your daily skin care routine.

-Now that you know the basics of using a gentle cleanser, a light moisturizer and a sunscreen for oily skin, check out the links on the next page to find more information about creating a daily skin care regimen that works best for you.
+Now that you know the basics of using a gentle cleanser, a light moisturizer and a sunscreen for oily skin, check out the links below to find more information about creating a daily skin care regimen that works best for you.